 Check out our video and article of Horse Trekking to Song Kol.

 For new and offtrack horse trekking opportunities, check out the Village of Jyrgalan, which is just 45 minutes outside of Karakol.
 Contact [email protected] for information, and tell them GoatsOnTheRoad sent you!

 Did you know that horses produce milk?
 Did you know that if you let the milk ferment for weeks in the heat, it turns into a vial cocktail that will either put hair on your chest, or peel paint from the walls?
 Kumis is the Kyrgyz drink of choice and if you can keep it down, you may find that you’ll have some great experiences drinking with the locals while they laugh at your grimacing face after every sip.

 Trek Over A Pass:

 Kyrgyzstan is often referred to as “The Switzerland of Central Asia” and there is no better way to experience the nation’s alpine beauty then to lace up your hiking shoes and trek over one of the many mountain passes.
 95% of Kyrgyzstan is mountainous so you have plenty of trekking routes to choose from!
-The best trekking area is around the town of Karakol.
-Try the 2 day trek from Karakol to Altyn Arashan over the Ala-kul pass.
+The best trekking areas are around the city of Karakol.
+Try the 2 day trek from Karakol to Altyn Arashan over the Ala-kul pass, or the NEW Keskenkija Trail trek in Jyrgalan (with “Goatasaurus” pass!).
 Other great trekking areas are around Song Kol, The Fergana Valley and Arslanbob.

 Stay in a Yurt: